-An exciting guest post from author Angela Page about the road from Trade Published to Self Published!
+An Exciting Guest Post from Author Angela Page about the Road From Trade Published to Self Published!

 My first book, “Matched in Heaven,” was published by a small press.
 I was prepared to do my own marketing, but I didn’t expect that the publisher would do NO publicity.
-And shockingly when my first book won two awards within a few months after release, the publisher did nothing!
-It was time to think about becoming Self Published!
+And shockingly, when my first book won two awards within a few months after release, the publisher did nothing!
+It was time to think about becoming self-published!

-I chose to self-publish my new book “Suddenly Single Sylvia,” which is a novella with a potential target audience of singles and baby boomers.
+I chose to self-publish my new book, “Suddenly Single Sylvia,” which is a novella with a potential target audience of singles and baby boomers.

 But I would caution that going “indie” should not mean you should be “independent” throughout the process.
 It’s highly recommended to get feedback during the development and writing of your work.
 I belong to a writer’s group of all trade published authors and journalists.
-They gave me feedback and suggestions from an outline, synopsis to actual chapters.
+They gave me feedback and suggestions from an outline synopsis to actual chapters.
 I would not have been able to finish the book without their input and encouragement.

 Once you are finished and satisfied with your book, I recommend a line edit and more pro feedback from an editor who knows your genre.
 Be open to rewriting if suggested.
-Once you have your masterpiece in shape, shop around for help on the cover and “in book” design.
+Once you have your masterpiece in shape, shop around for help on the cover and “in-book” design.
 You’ve seen and heard it a million times; a catchy cover is essential!
 The site Upwork has many qualified freelancers to assist.

-Instead of winging it, this time I created an Excel spread sheet with timelines for online and offline marketing activities.
+Instead of winging it, this time, I created an Excel spreadsheet with timelines for online and offline marketing activities.
 There are tabs for online/print media, radio/podcasts, reviewers, blogs, events, and contests.

-I threw myself into guerrilla, but organized, marketing for “Suddenly Single Sylvia,” and feel more comfortable with reaching out to media, reviewers, bloggers, and influencers.
-Within the first three weeks of release, I have over twenty reviews, book excerpts on major sites, guest blogs with dating related content, three radio/podcast interviews and an event at a local bookstore.
+I threw myself into guerrilla but organized marketing for “Suddenly Single Sylvia” and feel more comfortable with reaching out to media, reviewers, bloggers, and influencers.
+Within the first three weeks of release, I have over twenty reviews, book excerpts on major sites, guest blogs with dating-related content, three radio/podcast interviews, and an event at a local bookstore.

 As a control freak, self-publishing has been a good experience so far.
-But I wouldn’t rule out going trade again under the right circumstance, especially if they gave me an offer I couldn’t refuse.
+But I wouldn’t rule out going trade again under the right circumstances, especially if they gave me an offer I couldn’t refuse.

 Ben Jackson ~ Having never published a book through trade publishing, I was very interested to read this article by Angela.
-I myself have enjoyed writing and publishing as an Indie publisher and author, but have no way to compare it otherwise.
+I myself have enjoyed writing and publishing as an Indie publisher and author, but I have no way to compare it otherwise.
 As Angela said, if a publisher made me an attractive offer, I would find it very hard to refuse!

 If you enjoyed the article, then please share it and comment below!
-If you need any book formatting or publishing assistance, or if you would like to write a guest post related to publishing, writing, illustrating, cover design, or anything indie author related then don’t hesitate to contact us at Indie Publishing Group!
+If you need any book formatting or publishing assistance, or if you would like to write a guest post related to publishing, writing, illustrating cover design, or anything indie author-related, then don’t hesitate to contact us at Indie Publishing Group!